Harshit0512/Titanic-Data-Analysis/README.md

 * embarked - Port of Embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)

 ## Objective
-To find out the important features to predict the survival of people.
+To find out the important features to predict the survival of people onboard.